Mark E Curtis

 Oil on panel

-Furthermore, if geometry really doesn’t play a part in the architecture of molecules and subsequent super-molecules, I would ask how it is that so many viruses, phytoplankton and diatom’s accurately exhibit structural combinations and variations of just such a pure geometric architecture.
+Furthermore, if geometry really doesn’t play a part in the architecture of molecules and subsequent super-molecules, I would ask how it is that so many viruses, phytoplankton and diatom’s accurately exhibit structural combinations and variations of just such pure geometric architecture.

 Zika Virus